Research on Tics and Tourette’s Disorder

 The research component of Mount Sinai’s Tics and Tourette’s Clinical and Research Program focuses on the natural history, course, clinical phenomenology, and treatment of Tourette's and tic disorders.
 Additionally, our team of experts conducts research into the relationship between tics and other comorbid disorders, such as Obsessive Compulsive disorder (OCD), Attention Deficit Hyperactivity Disorder (ADHD), and Anxiety or Mood Disorders.
 Novel therapeutic approaches are also available through our Program for those with Tourette’s and tic disorders.

-- Open Label Safety and Tolerability Trial of Vigabatrin in Young Adults with Treatment Refractory Tourette’s Disorder (Catalyst Pharmaceuticals): This is a proof of concept, open label study to obtain preliminary data regarding dosage and tolerability of vigabatrin.
+Open Label Safety and Tolerability Trial of Vigabatrin in Young Adults with Treatment Refractory Tourette’s Disorder (Catalyst Pharmaceuticals): This is a proof of concept, open label study to obtain preliminary data regarding dosage and tolerability of vigabatrin.
 We are currently recruiting subjects, at least 18 years of age with a DSM-IV-TR diagnosis of TD, and who have had unsatisfactory response to prior treatments.
+See Eligibility Criteria

-If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact clinical research coordinator Resham Gellatly (212-659-1677; email@example.com).
+If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact clinical research coordinator Laura Ibanez (212-659-1676; email@example.com).

 Clinical Division and General Information

 One Gustave L. Levy Place, Box 1230